KevinAlavik/WinterOS-Firmware/README.md

-# f64-firmware
+# WinterOS Firmware (f64-firmware)

+> ![NOTE]
+> This is a fork of the official firmware only designed to work with the WinterOS.

-Official firmware for the Frost64
+Modified version of the official firmware for the Frost64 specific made for the WinterOS

 ## COPYING